 2011 Minister of Local Government

 Chitra Lekha Yadav

-Deputy Speaker of the Parliament 1999-2008, she refused to take up her appointment since the leaders of the 7-party coalition had not wanted her to continue as Speaker of the Parliament after she had been holding House sessions on the streets during the fight against autocracy and Acting Speaker since the Parliament was reinstated.
+Deputy Speaker of the Parliament 1999-2008, she refused to take up her appointment as Water Minister since the leaders of the 7-party coalition had not wanted her to continue as Speaker of the Parliament after she had been holding House sessions on the streets during the fight against autocracy and Acting Speaker since the Parliament was reinstated.
 Not elected to the Constituent Assembly in 2008.

 2007 and 2007-08 Minister Physical Planning and